 Digital Object Identifier (DOI)

 McCurdy, M. L. and Hamm, T. M., "Recurrent Collaterals Of Motoneurons Projecting To Distal Muscles In The Cat Hindlimb" (1992).
-Neurobiology.
+Translational Neuroscience.
 95.